 Just opposite the doors to the Little Chapel @ Picturehouse you’ll find this kiosk run by Chicago’s Third Coast International Audio Festival.
 Share an episode from your life, and they will pluck a relevant excerpt from their vast audio archive.

-On the heels of 2016’s successful Lost Letters comes Elemental, an immersive gaming experience in which teams of eight people must collaborate to understand new worlds.
+Elemental is an immersive gaming experience in which teams of eight people must collaborate to understand new worlds.
 With no language, numbers, or traditional locks, this is a unique escape room that delivers as much joy and wonder as puzzle-solving satisfaction.

 Presented in partnership with Breakout CoMo